The Rule of 50

 Understanding the Rule of 50, and the valuation impact, is an important first step.
 However, intentional and sustained discipline is required to operate at or above R50.
 It’s like training for a marathon.
 First, you need the right training plan.
 Over training will result in injury, and under training will leave you short of your goal.
 Even with the right plan, most runners perform better with a coach, and a support team.

 In our experience, R50 companies work to remove speculation by building pro-forma P&Ls for the next 4-8 quarters that capture realistic quarter-over-quarter revenue growth by revenue type, and planned spend by % of revenue for every function.
-This discipline quickly highlights areas where difficult choices need to be made and provides a terrific road-map for every leader in the company, allowing everyone to align to drive shareholder value.
+This discipline quickly highlights areas where difficult choices need to be made and provides a roadmap for every leader in the company, allowing everyone to align to drive shareholder value.